 Barring extenuating circumstances, it’s a good idea to make regular, consistent payments on your debt.
 Whether or not you decide to pay the debt back on an expedited schedule is up to you.

 Some may not feel the need to aggressively tackle their outstanding debt.
-They may be just fine to pay off a balance over a designated period.
+They may be just fine to continue paying off a balance until the loan’s maturity date.
 This may apply to people with manageable debt payments, those who have debts with lower interest rates, or those focusing on other financial goals.

-For example, someone with a low interest rate mortgage loan may not feel the need to pay it down faster than the agreed-upon schedule.
+For example, someone with a low-interest-rate mortgage loan may not feel the need to pay it down faster than the agreed-upon schedule.
 So they continue to make regular, scheduled payments that make up a manageable percentage of their monthly budget.
-Therefore, they are able to work on other financial goals in tandem, such as saving for retirement or starting a fund for a kid’s college.
+Therefore, they are able to work on other financial goals in tandem, such as saving for retirement or starting a fund for a child’s college.

-According to Experian , one of the credit scoring agencies, it is ideal for a debtholder to only be using 30% of their available credit.
-So, if a person has a $5,000 credit limit on a card, they use no more than $1,500 at any given time throughout the month.
-Using more could result in a ding on a credit score.
+Using no more than 30% of your available credit is recommended.
+So, if a person has a $5,000 credit limit on a card, that would mean using no more than $1,500 at any given time throughout the month.
+Using more could result in a ding on their credit score.

 Carrying debt also means paying interest.
-While some interest may not be avoidable, it’s generally a financially sound strategy to pay as little in interest as possible.
+While some interest may not be avoidable, it’s generally a sound financial strategy to pay as little in interest as possible.

-Credit cards are some of the worst offenders, here—the average interest rate on a credit card is currently over 15%.
-Penalty rates can reach 30% or higher.
+Credit cards tend to have some of the highest interest rates on unsecured debt.
+The average interest rate on a credit card is nearly 17%, as of June 22, 2022.
+Penalty rates can reach nearly 30%.
 With high rates, it’s worth seriously considering paring back debt balances.

 Outstanding Debt Management Strategies